 The Governor’s School’s ongoing strategic plan includes recruiting and retaining diverse employees.
 The school actively seeks a broad pool of qualified applicants for every position that becomes available.
 Hiring supervisors and the Office of Human Resources are charged with distributing job postings widely including statewide publications, Historically Black Colleges and Universities, communication with community partners, and strategic requests of school partners.
 School policies, such as ensuring diverse representation on hiring committees, support this effort.

 The Governor's School is an equal employment opportunity agency.
-We provide affirmative action and equal opportunity employment for all qualified persons regardless of race, color, sex — including the basis of pregnancy, childbirth or related medical conditions, national origin, age, religion, or disability.
+We provide affirmative action and equal opportunity employment for all qualified persons regardless of race, color, gender — including the basis of pregnancy, childbirth or related medical conditions, national origin, age, religion, or disability.

 - Employee Recruitment

-The Governor's School is currently actively recruiting with:
+The Governor's School is actively recruiting with:

 - Urban League of the Upstate